calben/UnrealPakLoaderPlugin/docs/README.md

 Unfortunately, it is largely undocumented, so individuals attempting to use it to load pak files at runtime are left to their own devices (trial and error, mostly) to discover how to get a pak file to load properly.
 Below is a project checklist for ensuring your project is ready to go for pak loading at runtime, but a more thorough explanation is available in the [documentation](https://calben.github.io/unrealpakloaderplugin/).

-While some of the content in the documentation may be very obvious to you, I suggest going ahead and giving it all a quick skim as you might find some of the notes will make your life easier.
+?> While some of the content in the documentation may be very obvious to you, you may want to go ahead and give it all a quick skim as you might find some of the notes will make your life easier.

 ## Adding the Plugin to Your Project